Sid Deane: Club career

-He had further seasons with North Sydney from 1912 to 1914, then returned to England to play with Hull F.C. for the 1914-15 season.
+He had further seasons with North Sydney from 1912 to 1914, then returned to England to play with Hull FC for the 1914–15 season.
 He finished his career with North Sydney in 1919.

 In August, 2006 Deane was named in the North Sydney Bears' Team of the Century.

 Representative career

 He made his representative début for New South Wales in May 1908 against the New Zealand "All Golds" and later that year for a NSW side against the NZ Maori.
 In July Deane was selected in the Pioneer Kangaroo side to tour England and made his international début in the centres alongside Dally Messenger in the first Ashes Test on 22 November 1908.

 Following Deane's return from the English competition in 1912 he again represented New South Wales against touring New Zealand and English sides.

 During the 1914 Great Britain Lions tour of Australia and New Zealand Deane captained the Kangaroos in all three Ashes Tests.
-Australia won the second Test in July 1914 12-7.
+Australia won the second Test in July 1914 12–7.
 This was the first rugby league Test played at the Sydney Cricket Ground and the first Australian home victory against the English.